mendix/docs/releasenotes/platform-portal/index.md

 ---
 ## June 21st, 2017

-* Company private appstore content is now indicated in the Template browser with a lock icon.
+* Private company App Store content is now indicated in the **Template** browser with a lock icon.

 ## June 7th, 2017